 The Australian Government also examined the public policy processes that led to the NBN Co project commencing.

-The Australian Government responded on 19 June 2015.
+The Australian Government tabled its response on 19 February 2019:

 No double up—the adequately served policy

 Some parts of Australia already have fibre networks with high-speed broadband services.
 The Minister granted some of these networks 'adequately served' status.

 The Australian Government has decided that NBN Co should not build another fibre network over the top of any existing adequately served networks in residential areas.
 The only exception will be if it's too expensive or too hard to go around or past an existing network rather than just build over it.

 There are 45 networks in residential estates that the Minister has granted adequately served status.
 The four carriers supplying these areas agreed to be the 'infrastructure provider of last resort': they must offer a connection to all premises in the nominated network areas on either a wholesale or retail basis.
 Households can still choose their own retail service provider.
 Providers can no longer apply for adequately served status.

 - Opticomm Pty Ltd carrier licence conditions declaration

 - Pivit Pty Ltd carrier licence conditions declaration